This page is a work in progress. If you’re looking for the saunas that tested the best, the list is here.

 Most Popular Infrared Sauna Brands For Sale 2018

 Here’s a list of the most popular infrared sauna brands for sale in 2018, and what I think of each.
 I left the sauna I personally use at the end of the list, so you have a chance to see everything else and decide which brand is best for your needs.
-From my research and testing over $22,000.00 worth of infrared saunas firsthand with multiple emf meters, in my opinion the best sauna on the market for the money, is hands down the Evolve 360.
+From my research and testing over $22,000.00 worth of infrared saunas firsthand with multiple emf meters, in my opinion the best sauna on the market for the money, are hands down the ones from my approved list that tested the lowest on all emf meters.
 It’s the sauna I have in my house that I use everyday, after testing every sauna listed below.

 High Tech Health